jscudweiss/csci220-uwsgi/README.md

 A starter project for Clark's Databases course (CSCI 220).
 This project includes a web server and database.

+**WARNING**: These examples are intended to illustrate the basics of web application programming.
+The examples are vulnerabile to attacks like [cross site scripting](https://cwe.mitre.org/data/definitions/79.html).
+Eventually, we will introduce frameworks like [Django](https://www.djangoproject.com) which [incorporate protections against many common attacks](https://docs.djangoproject.com/en/3.2/topics/security/).

 Follow these steps to get started:

 ## Step 0: Clone This Repository